 We probably receive more questions about house training problems than anything else.
 I wish we had a quick fix, but there just isn't one.
-We work on crate training while the puppies are in our training program, but because it is a mental and physical issue, no one can guarantee success in 30 days
+We work on crate training while the puppies are in our training program, but because this is dependent on mental and physical maturity, no one can guarantee success in 30 days

 Each puppy learns at its own pace.
 Some only have one accident in the house, and others may have problems for months or longer unfortunately.
 The most effective way to transition to house training for puppies is to start on crate training immediately.